-Brain exercises boost intelligence, memory, concentration and overall brain fitness.
-Learn how to use physical exercise to get these benefits for your brain.
+Physical exercise boosts intelligence, memory, concentration and overall brain fitness.
+Learn how exercise is one of the best ways to train your brain.

 They get a lot of press for their ability to increase intelligence, memory, and concentration, and keep your brain fit for life.